Recoskie/JDasm/docs/Basics.md

   <tr>
     <td>Java</td>
     <td>
-      Java assumes that all integers are signed, so the regular <em>toString</em> method splits the number into two from center, and adds the sing.
+      Java assumes that all integers are signed, so the regular <em>toString</em> method splits the number into two from the center and adds the sing.

       <br />

-      In Java 8, and later.
-A new unsigned <em>toString</em> method was added to convert to a string that shows the integer as is.
-As a unsigned value.
+      In Java 8, and later a new unsigned <em>toString</em> method was added to convert to a string that shows the integer as is.
+As an unsigned value.

       <br />